 Beverly’s discography includes twelve professionally produced albums.
 Wesner-Hoehn has performed and recorded a CD of music compositions by American composer John Eaton, with members of the Los Angeles Philharmonic and Chicago Symphony Orchestra; she was the featured harpist on a definitive recording of the Ceremony of Carols by Benjamin Britten, with the Indianapolis Children's Choir under the direction of famed director, Henry Leck, entitled Come, Ye Sons of Art.
 A favorite Christmas CD was released by Schola Cantorum and Dr. Donald Kendrick conducting, featuring Beverly with this fine choral ensemble performing seasonal carols, From Heaven on High.
 Beverly completed a recording of Madrigals I - IV working with renowned Pulitzer Prize winning composer George Crumb, which was released as George Crumb Volume Nine from Bridge Studios in New York in 2005.
 This album was since nominated for a Grammy award.
 Other CD releases include the women's chorus, Chanteuses, 10th Anniversary Edition, under the direction of Jack Miller, and My Heart Rejoices, with the Sacramento Children's Chorus under the direction of Lynn Stevens.
 Music for the Soul combines harp with handbells, and the pipe organ of All Saints Episcopal Church featuring Scott Nelson doing a variety of organ works as well.

-Beverly has collaborated with Elizabeth Coronata, flute and released a CD produced by Graphic Gold entitled, Winter Moon.
-Three other CD’s complete the four season project and feature the fantastic group Trio Brio (viola, flute and harp): Spring Bloom, in 2011 and Summer Serenade coming May, 2013.
+Beverly has collaborated with Elizabeth Coronata, flute and released a CD produced by Graphic Gold in 2009, entitled, Winter Moon.
+Three other CD’s complete the four season project and feature the fantastic group Trio Brio (viola, flute and harp): Spring Bloom, in 2011 and Summer Serenade released May, 2013.